-This course fulfils the requirement for taking an IT industry certification as part of the MnSCU technical skill attainment initative as part of the Minnesota Career and Technical Education (CTE) Assessment Project.
+This course fulfils the requirement for taking an IT industry certification as part of the Minnesota State system technical skill attainment initiative as part of the Minnesota Career and Technical Education (CTE) Assessment Project.
 Students will review the certification exam taking process and prepare for exam day.
-Recommended Skills, Abilities, or Coursework: Completion of CNET core coursework.